Stay away from the crowds, tourist traps and mass tourism!

-Whether you are alone, as a couple, a corporate, a large group or on a school trip, your private guide berlin will take you to the most interesting and outstanding sights as well as to some hidden places off the tourist tracks.
+Whether you are alone, as a couple, a corporate, a large group, on a school or family trip, your private Berlin tour guide will take you to the most interesting and outstanding sights as well as to some hidden places off the tourist tracks.

-Your bespoke, private driving tour in Berlin may be carried out by minivan, sedan, coach, limousine, in your own vehicle, by bicycle, ship or on foot.
+Your custom-tailored, private driving tour of Berlin may be carried out with a minivan, sedan, coach, limousine, in your own vehicle, by bicycle, ship or on foot.

 On request Pick-up from Airport/Train Station/Hotel.

 Please ask also for our original Vintage Car Tours with a Bentley S1 (1957 model) or a Mercedes-Benz (1954 model) and others...